 Face to face (Classroom based) training: Orientation / commencement date: TBA.

-External: External enrollments for the 2017 calendar year will commence from late January 2017 and will continue until early December 2017.
+External: External enrollments for the 2018 calendar year have begun and will continue until early December 2018.
+For further information on external study options please contact HANMAC.

 Course flyer / Expression of Interest